yetisno/truecharts/docs/config options.md

 ## General config options

 ### Networking

+Please be aware that dhcp is not actively supported, many of the jails depend on having a fixed IP-adress in the config file.
+Some also depend on other jails having a fixed IP in the config file.
+Use of DHCP is on your own risk and might not work.

 - ip4_addr: To set a static IP (recommended), enter the desired ip address here.
 Leave blank (or remove the line) for DHCP.
 - gateway: Set the gateway IP for static IP setup.
 Leave blank (or remove the line) for DHCP.

 ### Advanced
 - interfaces: Set the "interfaces" flag for iocage.
 Example: `vnet0:bridge0` (optional)
-- dhcp: Set to force DHCP (not required for DHCP, see above)
+- dhcp: Set to "on" to force DHCP (not required for DHCP, see above)
 - pkgs: Override the to-be-install packages for this jail (might break now or break updates)